Frequently Asked Questions

 - promoting opportunity through social mobility

-HM The Queen sends congratulatory messages to those celebrating their 100th and 105th birthday and every year thereafter, and those celebrating their 60th, 65th and 70th wedding anniversaries and every year thereafter.
+HM The King sends congratulatory messages to those celebrating their 100th and 105th birthday and every year thereafter, and those celebrating their 60th, 65th and 70th wedding anniversaries and every year thereafter.
 You can find the forms and further guidance on the British Monarchy website.

 How can I arrange a royal visit?